 The Read This!
-Community Literacy Program brings to campus Amy Tan, author of its 2014-2015 featured novel, The Joy Luck Club.
+Community Literacy Program brought to campus Amy Tan, author of its 2014-2015 featured novel, The Joy Luck Club.

-Amy Tan, author of The Joy Luck Club, will visit the University of Arkansas – Fort Smith in connection with the ReadThis! program sponsored by the College of Languages and Communication.
-The event, which consists of a lecture followed by a book-signing, is 5:30 p.m.
+Amy Tan, author of The Joy Luck Club, visited the University of Arkansas – Fort Smith in connection with the ReadThis! program sponsored by the College of Languages and Communication.
+The event, which consisted of a lecture followed by a book-signing, was at 5:30 p.m.
 March 18 in Stubblefield Center.
-Tickets are free may be ordered and picked up at the UAFS box office in the Smith-Pendergraft Campus Center.

 In previous years, ReadThis! has brought to UAFS Tim O’Brien, a National Book Award Winner and author of The Things they Carried, Temple Grandin, animal expert and autism activist, and Holocaust survivor Eva Kor for speaking engagements at UAFS.

-Other ReadThis! events include a Book Launch and Mahjong session in the Latture Conference Center at 2:00 on January 29, a daylong public reading of The Joy Luck Club on March 5 at the fireplace in the Campus Center, and showings of The Joy Luck Club at 2 p.m. and 5 p.m.
+Other ReadThis! events included a Book Launch and Mahjong session in the Latture Conference Center at 2:00 on January 29, a daylong public reading of The Joy Luck Club on March 5 at the fireplace in the Campus Center, and showings of The Joy Luck Club at 2 p.m. and 5 p.m.
 March 16 in the Reynolds Room.
-For further information about any of these events, email firstname.lastname@example.org.
-Questions about tickets for Ms. Tan’s speaking appearance should be directed to the UAFS box office at 479-788-7300.
+For further information about any of these events, email email@example.com.

 Previous Read This!
 Selections:

 - The Curious Incident of the Dog in the Night-Time, 2012-13

 - The Sunflower, 2011-2012

 - True Grit, 2010-2011

 VISIT OUR BLOG AT http://readthisuafs.wordpress.com